New Rail Financing Framework (NRFF)

 In November 2021, LTA announced that DTL would transition to NRFF Version 2 from 1 Jan 2022.
 This would be under a single licence with the other rail lines operated by SBS Transit (NEL & SPLRT) with a licence term of 11 years.

 As part of the agreement, SBST will hand over its rail advertising business to LTA from 1 January 2024.
-Prior to this date, LTA will review the arrangements and may consider requiring SBST to pay a concession fee to continue operating the rail advertising businesses from 2024 instead.
+Before this date, LTA will review the arrangements and may consider requiring SBST to pay a concession fee to continue operating the rail advertising businesses from 2024 instead.
 This fee will be set by LTA in consultation with SBST.

 In addition, LTA and SBST have reviewed the service fee for five of SBST’s existing bus contracts, and SBST has agreed to a revised rate that is lower than the current service fee and is benchmarked against recent bus tenders.
 The contracts will be extended (by an average of three years) at these revised rates.